Remain At Home Healthcare

 HOW WE MAY USE AND DISCLOSE YOUR MEDICAL INFORMATION:

-The following categories describe different ways that Remain At Home Senior Care uses and discloses medical information.
+The following categories describe different ways that Remain At Home Healthcare uses and discloses medical information.
 For each category of uses or disclosures we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 - For Treatment.
 We may use medical information about you to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, or other home health agency personnel who are involved in taking care of you in the home.
 For example, a doctor referring you for home care for a non-healing wound would need to communicate to your nurse if you have diabetes because diabetes may slow the healing process.
 In addition, the nurse may need to tell the dietitian or home health aide if you have diabetes so that we can arrange for appropriate meals.

 - For Payment.
 We may use and disclose medical information about you so that the treatment and services you receive from the home health agency may be billed and payment may be collected from you, an insurance company or a third party.
 For example, we may need to give your health plan information about care you received in the home so that your health plan will pay us or reimburse you for the care.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 - For Health Care Operations.
 We may use and disclose medical information about you for health care operations.
 These uses and disclosures are necessary to run the home health agency and make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for you.

 - We may also share information with doctors, nurses, and other home health agency personnel for utilization review and learning purposes.